Azure-Samples/entra-app-management-policy-script/readme.md

       ```

 ## How-to?
-There are 2 modes to run the script
+There are 2 modes to run the script.
+We recommend first running with What-If mode ON.
+Then, run with What-If mode OFF to actually apply the policy updates.

 ### What-If mode ON
 This runs the scripts and logs all current application management policies, along with what the policies would be updated to, but doesn't actually update the policies in Entra ID